earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/en21x/scoring.md

 ## Vegetation Score

-EarthNet2021x uses a vegetation score to benchmark different models.
+GreenEarthNet uses a vegetation score to benchmark different models.

 It is the average [Nash Sutcliffe Model Efficiency](https://en.wikipedia.org/wiki/Nash%E2%80%93Sutcliffe_model_efficiency_coefficient) (sometimes equivalent to the [Coefficient of Determination R^2](https://en.wikipedia.org/wiki/Coefficient_of_determination)) on cloud-free observations of Vegetation Pixels.